 Earlier this year, Greene King passed the £10m milestone of money raised for Macmillan since the partnership began in 2012.

 Macmillan Cancer Support chief executive Lynda Thomas said Greene King employees and customers continued to “amaze” with their fundraising efforts.

 “We are extremely grateful for their continued support and for raising such a phenomenal amount in an especially challenging year,” said Thomas.

-“At Macmillan we rely almost entirely on donations from the public and partners alike, without this generosity, we simply wouldn’t be able to fund the Macmillan nurses and professionals that support people with cancer across the UK when they need it the most.”
+She continued: “At Macmillan we rely almost entirely on donations from the public and passionate corporate partners like Greene King.
+Without this generosity we simply wouldn’t be able to fund the Macmillan professionals and services that support people with cancer in communities across the UK when they need it the most.
+Thank you.”

 Fundraising for the charity has accelerated in recent years, with £1m raised in the first two years of the partnership, which rose to £3m in 2017, £5m in 2019 and then more than double that in less than three years.

 Latest figures from PubAid estimate pubs raise around £100m annually for UK charities, showcasing the important role pubs play in supporting good causes.